 This is the Mahi-Mahi Tacos that came with a side order of fries.
 I’ve had these twice and always enjoy them.
 They are also a nice option that’s a little on the healthier side.
 Well, healthier without the fries anyway.

-Three Bridges, another restaurant on the property floats out in the middle of Lago Dorado.
+Three Bridges Bar and Grill is another restaurant on the property that floats out in the middle of Lago Dorado.
 As much as I would love to say it’s good, I haven’t had the chance to eat here yet.

 But I can say the menu looks really good.